strindberg/emacsj/README.md

 - `!`: perform the replacement on this and all the following matches.
 - `.`: perform the replacement on this match and then stop.
 - `ctrl-shift-ENTER`: add new line character to the search text or replace text.
-- `alt-p`: browse backward in the list of previous Search/replace (of the current type) performed.
+- `alt-p`: browse backward in the list of previous Search/replace (of the current type).
-- `alt-n`: browse forward in the list of previous Search/replace (of the current type) performed.
+- `alt-n`: browse forward in the list of previous Search/replace (of the current type).

 The keybindings `y`, `n`, `!`, and `.` are non-configurable.